finbourne/lusid-sdk-java/sdk/docs/RelationshipDefinitionsApi.md

             "}");
         }

+        // uncomment the below to use configuration overrides
+        // ConfigurationOptions opts = new ConfigurationOptions();
+        // opts.setTotalTimeoutMs(2000);

+        // uncomment the below to use an api factory with overrides
+        // ApiFactory apiFactory = ApiFactoryBuilder.build(fileName, opts);
+        // RelationshipDefinitionsApi apiInstance = apiFactory.build(RelationshipDefinitionsApi.class);

         RelationshipDefinitionsApi apiInstance = ApiFactoryBuilder.build(fileName).build(RelationshipDefinitionsApi.class);
         OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | The asAt datetime at which to retrieve the relationship definitions.
 Defaults to return   the latest version of each definition if not specified.
         String page = "page_example"; // String | The pagination token to use to continue listing relationship definitions from a previous call to list relationship definitions.
 This  value is returned from the previous call.
 If a pagination token is provided the filter, sortBy and asAt field  must not have changed since the original request.